San Francisco International Airport: Recent developments

 In response to longstanding FAA concerns that the airport's air traffic control tower, located atop Terminal 2, could not withstand a major earthquake, on July 9, 2012, crews broke ground for a new torch-shaped tower.
 The new tower is located between Terminals 1 and 2, and the base of the tower building contains passages between the two terminals for passengers both pre- and post-security screening, which dictated the narrow tower base.
 Originally scheduled for completion in the summer of 2016 at a cost of $102 million, the new tower began operations on October 15, 2016.

 SFO was one of several US airports that operated the Registered Traveler program from April 2007 until funding ended in June 2009.
 This program let travelers who had paid for pre-screening pass through security checkpoints quickly.
 Baggage and passenger screening is operated by Covenant Aviation Security, a Transportation Security Administration contractor, nicknamed "Team SFO".
 SFO was the first airport in the United States to integrate in-line baggage screening into its baggage handling system and has been a model for other airports since the September 11 attacks in 2001.

 In September 2018, SFO announced plans to use sustainable fuels after signing an agreement with fuel suppliers, airlines, and agencies.
 As part of the agreement, Shell and SkyNRG began supplying sustainable aviation fuel to KLM, SAS, and Finnair flights operating out of SFO.

 Like most other airports, SFO sustained a massive decline in traffic in 2020 and 2021 because of the COVID-19 pandemic.
 The only upside was that the decline reduced traffic to levels easily handled in all weather conditions.
 In 2022, SFO was ranked no. 1 by The Wall Street Journal on its list of Best Large U.S. Airports, on which the airport was ranked no. 1 for both reliability and convenience.

-On August 6, 2024, SFO unveiled a new logo and brand identity, retiring its current logo after 24 years of use.
+On August 6, 2024, SFO unveiled a new logo and brand identity, retiring its previous logo after 24 years of use.
 The logo will be phased in over several years.